 PSW is a District of Columbia non-profit corporation, tax-exempt under section 501(c)(3) of the Internal Revenue Code as an educational organization.
 Dues and Contributions are tax deductible to the extent permitted by law.

 PSW SCIENCE®† events – meetings with an invited speaker – generally are held every other Friday from September to May.
 Meetings are held in the John Wesley Powell Auditorium of the Cosmos Club in Washington, DC.
-The Society hosts a dinner with the speaker before the meeting to which PSW Science members are invited.
+The Society hosts a pre-lecture event -- a reception and dinner with the speaker -- before the meeting to which PSW Science members are invited.
 The meetings are open to the public, free of charge, and reservations are not required.
 Dress is casual.
 Meetings are live-streamed via the PSW Science YouTube channel, and videos of the meetings are posted to the PSW Science website.
 Following the meeting, attendees enjoy refreshments during the “social hour” and informal discussion with the speaker and other members.
-Thereafter, PSW Science members are invited to attend the “after party,” a small informal gathering at another location, to continue the conversation with the speaker.

 PSW Science traces its origins to the Saturday Club, a group of the leading scientists and professionals of the nation’s capital.
 The Saturday Club met on a regular basis on Saturday afternoons at the home of one of the members to discuss scientific topics and then adjourned to dinner and refreshments.
 The Saturday Club eventually grew to 40 or so members who soon felt the need to formalize their organization and provide for its future growth.